mottyg1/Genie/README.md

 ### Query Types
 As you can see, in the elasticsearch template the names string array turned by default into a _terms_ clause.
 What if we want it to be a _match_ clause?
-We can apply a _match_ filter on the name field.
+We can apply a __match__ filter on the name field:
 ```
 {{ name|match }}
 ```
-Which will result into this clause:
+Which will render into this clause:
 ```json
 {
   "bool": {